Char D2: Projects

 Apart from the two slightly different versions of the Char D2, and its Char D3 sister project, which resulted in just a single prototype, there were two important technological projects related to the type.

 The first was the design of a flamethrower tank.
 This was not originally motivated by a desire to acquire a weapon able to destroy enemy pillboxes, the normal function of such systems, but inspired by the experience gained during the Spanish Civil War that tanks were quite vulnerable to attacks by portable flamethrowers.
 From this, it was deduced that an entire flamethrower tank, supporting an entrenched position strengthened by anti-tank obstacles, should present a most formidable defensive arm against enemy armour.

 From 1938, the state Atelier de Rueil, in cooperation with the Chaubeyre factory, constructed a single prototype from one of the original series of fifty, that was finished on 5 December 1939.
 From the vehicle, the turret had been removed and in the fighting compartment a large fuel reservoir was built with a capacity of two thousand litres.
 This protruded slightly above the hull roof, and containing a mixture of benzol and light oil.
 Beneath it a fuel pump was installed, able to pump 1800 litres per minute through a nozzle fitted in the front of the hull.
 The range was about fifty metres.
 During tests, the results were quite impressive and on 28 March 1940 fifty conversion sets were ordered.
 These were to be of a different model with a smaller nine hundred-litre fuel reservoir and using the original turret to place the nozzle in.
-On 23 April, the order was given to rebuild all fifty vehicles of the first series, in batches of fifteen, but in fact these were, as said, already being rebuilt in an uparming programme.
+On 23 April, the order was given to rebuild all fifty vehicles of the first series, in batches of fifteen, but in fact these were, as said, already being rebuilt in an up-arming programme.